-Keeping Jersey moving with Google
+Keeping Jersey moving

-When Liberty Bus asked us to help redesign their website, we relished at the opportunity to improve the online experience that’s used by hundreds of thousands of islanders and tourists each year.
+When Liberty Bus asked us to help redesign their website, we relished the opportunity to improve the online experience that’s used by hundreds of thousands of islanders and tourists each year.

 But we didn’t stop there.
 Partnering with Google, we developed a complex conversion tool to feed local public transport data into the power of Google Maps, making Jersey’s transport information far more accessible to both locals and tourists, and negating the need for a costly native mobile app.